-It is virtually impossible to find a practice exemplifying Dworkin's claim that the point or purpose of a practice can be stated independently of the rules and particulars of the practice.
-38 Worse, even if we grant Dworkin's claim, it is not clear that the object of competing interpretations can be identified independently of any interpretation.
-39 The real business of interpretation is "uncovering together the meaning of our common action."
-40 Interpretive activity is "essentially interactive."
-We now shift to Postema's positive position.
+It is virtually impossible to find a practice exemplifying Dworkin's claim that the point or purpose of a practice can be stated independently of the rules and particulars of the practice.37 Worse, even if we grant Dworkin's claim, it is not clear that the object of competing interpretations can be identified independently of any interpretation.38 The real business of interpretation is 'uncovering together the meaning of our common action'.39 Interpretive activity is 'essentially interactive'.40 We now shift to Postema's positive position.

 Postema's first example is friendship.
-42 When we "interpret" what friendship means, we do not focus on what our culture means by "friendship."
-Rather, we give our attention to "what our friendship, our relationship, means or requires.
-43 Sharing a friendship, Aristotle noted, is not like two cows sharing a field.
-Rather, it engenders "common perception, a common perspective, and common discourse.
-Friendship is characterized . . . not by sympathy or consensus (homonoia), but by common deliberation, and thought.
+41 When we 'interpret' what friendship means, we do not focus on what our culture means by 'friendship'.
+Rather, we give our attention to 'what our friendship, our relationship, means or requires'.
+42 Sharing a friendship, Aristotle noted, is not like two cows sharing a field.
+Rather, it engenders 'common perception, a common perspective, and common discourse.
+Friendship is characterized ... not by sympathy or consensus (homonoia), but by common deliberation, and thought'.
+43 The same interactive process is exemplified in the work of courts, lawyers and citizens.
+44 'Far from being "a conversation with oneself", such interpretive activity is, when properly understood, essentially a conversation with other participants.
+45